curioustorvald/change-of-daylight-colour-throughtout-a-day/README.md

 This repo is currently TBA, actual measurement will be conducted sooner or later.

-I have done similar experiments with my Colourimeter, Spyder5, but colourimeters cannot give accurate results for light sources like sunlight, so I'll get a Spectrophotometer (likely ColorMunki Design) and conduct a real thing.
+I have done similar experiments with my Colourimeter, Spyder5, but colourimeters cannot give accurate results for light sources like sunlight, so I've got a Spectrophotometer (ColorMunki) and waiting for the right weather condition.